Platinumlist/PlatinumSDK-IOS/README.md

         switch result {
         case .addUser:

-            // the last chanse to add user to process checkout
+            // the last chance to add a user to process checkout
             // to do this create and setup SMUser to your SMWebViewController case .orderStatus(let status, let orderId):